 Attending a college course while still in high school can be a challenge.
 We think you can handle it if you know what is expected of you.
 We’re here to help.

 - Students at Mountainland Technical College are treated as adults and are expected to conduct themselves with maturity.
 High school students with behavioral, attendance or progression deficits may be sent back to their high school.
 If this occurs, they are not allowed to come back to the College until they are an adult.

 - Some programs are not available to high school students.
 You can find this information on the homepage for each program in the Program Details.

-- Please remember this: You’re may be from high school, but your are not in high school while attending the MTech.
+- Please remember you may be from high school, but you are not in high school while attending the MTECH.
 We expect college level work, behaviors and results.
 We will do all we can to help you succeed.